seancdavis/sapwood-classic/docs/06-writing_code/09-rake_tasks.md

 [Rake tasks](https://github.com/ruby/rake) are a great way to automate repeated tasks.
-We continue to add rake tasks to the taproot project to make it easier to work with.
+We continue to add rake tasks to the sapwood project to make it easier to work with.

-> If you have an idea for a task that should be added to taproot, add it!
+> If you have an idea for a task that should be added to sapwood, add it!

 The `utilities/tasks.rake` file is for building site-specific rake tasks.
 And, frankly, that's about where this discussion ends.
 Anything you need to do for that site, add it to your `tasks.rake` file and voila!